bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_definitions.md

 ## Sets of outcomes

-In the last section we already saw that we could write our events as sets of outcomes.
+In the last section, we already saw that we could write our events as sets of outcomes.
 A set can be regarded as a group or collection of elements.
 A set is denoted with curly brackets $\\{\cdot\\}$ which enclose all elements in that particular set.
-These sets can also be visually represented and their relationships are shown in the Venn diagrams as shown in Fig. 1.
+These sets can also be visually represented in the form of Venn diagrams, as shown in Fig. 1.
 The sample space $\mathcal{S}$ containing all possible outcomes is represented by a square.
 The event $A$ represents a set of possible outcomes and is a subset of the sample space.

 <div style="max-width: 700px; margin: auto">
   <figure>